katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/overview.md

 title: Overview of Git Training Module
 sidebar_position: 0
 ---
-# Navigating a Git Repository
+# GitHub Basics and Beyond
 # Overview

 Welcome to the Git Training Module!
 This course is designed to help you master the fundamental concepts and operations of Git, the widely used version control system.
 This overview will guide you through each section of the module, detailing what you will learn and how you can apply these skills in real-world scenarios.